vincentsimard/vsimbot/README.md

 - **challenge [chess.com handle]**: join the queue to challenge the broadcaster to a game. players can only join the queue once and must wait until their name has been removed from the queue to join again.

-- **challenge next**: removes the player at the front of the queue and prints the next challenger name
+- **challenge next**: removes the player at the front of the queue and prints the next challenger name (available to channel owner only)

 - **challenge queue**: prints the twitch names of players in the queue